Ra

 Ra was portrayed as a falcon and shared characteristics with the sky-god Horus.
-At times the two deities were merged as Ra-Horakhty, "Ra, who is Horus of the Two Horizons".
-In the New Kingdom, when the god Amun rose to prominence he was fused with Ra as Amun-Ra.
+At times, the two deities were merged as Ra-Horakhty, "Ra, who is Horus of the Two Horizons".
+When the god Amun rose to prominence during Egypt's New Kingdom, he was fused with Ra as Amun-Ra.

 The cult of the Mnevis bull, an embodiment of Ra, had its center in Heliopolis and there was a formal burial ground for the sacrificed bulls north of the city.

 All forms of life were believed to have been created by Ra.
 In some accounts, humans were created from Ra's tears and sweat, hence the Egyptians call themselves the "Cattle of Ra".
-In the myth of the Celestial Cow, it is recounted how mankind plotted against Ra and how he sent his eye as the goddess Sekhmet to punish them.
+In the myth of the Celestial Cow, it is recounted how humankind plotted against Ra and how he sent his eye as the goddess Sekhmet to punish them.

 Religious roles

-The journey of the sun
+Journey of the Sun

-According to Egyptian myth, when Ra became too old and weary to reign on earth he relinquishes and goes to the skies.
-As the sun god one of his duties was to carry the sun cross the sky on his solar barque to light the day.
-But when the sun set and twilight came he and his vessel passes through the akhet, the horizon, in the west, and travel to the underworld.
-At times the horizon is described as a gate or door that leads to the Duat.
-There he would have to sail on the subterrestrial Nile and cross through the twelve gates and regions.
-On the course of the underworld journey, he transformed into his Ram headed form.
-Every night Apophis attempted to attack Ra and stop the sun-boat's journey.
-After defeating the snake, Ra would leave the underworld, returning emerging at dawn, lighting the day again.
-He was said to travel across the sky in his falcon-headed form on the Mandjet Barque through the hours of the day, and then switch to the Mesektet Barque in his ram-headed form to descend into the underworld for the hours of the night.
+According to Egyptian myth, when Ra became too old and weary to reign on Earth, he relinquished and went to the skies.
+As the Sun god, his duty was to carry the Sun across the sky on his solar barque to light the day.
+When the sun set and twilight came, he and his vessel passed through the akhet, the horizon, in the west, and traveled to the underworld.
+At times, the horizon has been described as a gate or door that leads to the Duat.
+There, he would have to sail on the subterrestrial Nile and crossed through the twelve gates and regions.
+Through the course of his underworld journey, he would transform into his Ram-headed form.
+Every night, Apophis would attack Ra in an attempt to stop the sun-boat's journey.
+After defeating the snake, Ra would leave the underworld, returning at dawn, lighting the day once again.
+He was said to have traveled across the sky in his falcon-headed form on the Mandjet Barque through the hours of the day, and then switch to the Mesektet Barque in his ram-headed form to descend into the underworld for the hours of the night.